linuslin0/macOS-Lenovo-Y450/LenovoY450/README.md

 This is an IOKit Driver which can be used as Info.plist injector for other kexts.

-And this driver would also check CSR valid and bootargs flags.
+And this driver would also check CSR and bootargs flags.

 The Info.plist is configured for Lenovo IdeaPad Y450.

 Additional properties for injection can be found in Info_Y450.plist

-For now, this kext is provided for TEST PURPOSE ONLY and no signed version available at this time.
+This kext is provided for TEST PURPOSE ONLY.

 Requirement
 -----------

 OS X 10.9 and above.

-OS X 10.11 or higher version required for the CSR valid flags check.
+OS X 10.11 or higher version required for the CSR flags check.

 Installation
 ------------